rakxmithub/rakxmithub/README.md

 </td></tr>
 </table></div>---

-"03" — RAG ENGINEERING
+03 — RAG ENGINEERING

 Retrieval-Augmented Generation

-One of my main areas of interest is building RAG systems that allow LLM applications to work with external knowledge.
+One of my main areas of interest is building Retrieval-Augmented Generation (RAG) systems that allow LLM applications to work with external knowledge.

 <div align="center">                         USER
                            │